mcjazzyfunky/js-widgets/README.md

 ### Project status

-**Important**: This project is in a very early state and it is not and never will be meant to be used in production.
+**Important**: This project is in an early state and it is not and never will be meant to be used in production.